 I’ve personally thought the logic in D&C 10:17–19 a bit confusing and fishy myself, since if Joseph was in a no-win situation where the thieves of the 116 pages had stolen and altered his original manuscript, reproducing the same original text would at least seem less fraudulent than not being able to retranslate the original text.
-However, I had an interesting revelation that the 116 pages will actually play a major role in proving the truth of the Book of Mormon, after the end of the ‘Fullness of the Gentiles’. (see D&C 45:25, D&C 121:27–31)
+However, I had an interesting visionary dream showing me how the 116 pages will actually play a major role in proving the truth of the Book of Mormon, after the end of the ‘Fullness of the Gentiles’. (see D&C 45:25, D&C 121:27–31)

 The strong impression I got as I woke from a dream was that THE 116 PAGES STILL EXIST!
-As also the gold plates, which were reburied– and NOT taken by an angel, so that they could be again ‘found’ when the time is right.
-And because they deal largely in history and secular matters they will allow researchers to more fully understand where the Book of Mormon took place and how it relates to Israeli, Mesoamerican and North American prehistory.
+As also the gold plates, which were reburied (NOT actually taken by an angel) so that both can be again ‘found’ when the time is right.
+And because the 116 pages deal more in history and secular matters, they will allow researchers to more fully understand where the Book of Mormon took place and how it relates to Israeli, Mesoamerican and North American prehistory.
 The 116 pages will also serve as a sort of Rosetta stone to help decode the ancient script and will indeed “show unto them that my wisdom is greater than the cunning of the devil.”
 (D&C 10:43)

 Following is the logic which came to me as I woke from a dream.